-One component of your credit score is your credit history.
+One component of your credit score is your credit history, also known as credit age.
 The longer history of consistently paying bills on time that you can show lenders, the better off you are.
-Let’s answer some questions you might have about credit history and how it impacts your credit score.

 What Does Length of Credit History Mean?